Soyun Sadykov: Politics

 In December 2014 he proposed holding the World Congress of Crimean Tatars in Moscow and the Crimean Development Fund was established in Ankara with his help.

-He supported the Russian military operation in Syria.
-Sadykov's aided the reconciliation between Russia and Turkey after the conflict over a Russian plane shot down in Turkey.
+Sadykov aided the reconciliation between Russia and Turkey after the conflict over a Russian plane shot down in Turkey.
 He helps the War and Labor Veterans Council of the Danilovsky District of the Southern Administrative District of Moscow, the Russian community of Azerbaijan and a Russian-language school in Ganja, Azerbaijan.